imshivamohan/newbees/git_test.md

-# Create a Markdown file with the test paper content

-test_paper_content = """# GitHub Test Pager

 ## Instructions:
 - Answer all questions by demonstrating the necessary Git commands in your own Git project.
 - Do not copy answers from external sources.